 In general, sugar alcohols – erythritol included – are well tolerated.
-However, because small amounts of this sugar alcohol travels to the colon, in large amounts it could potentially cause an osmotic effect in the intestines.
-In other words, it can draw water into the intestinal tract, causing bloating and diarrhea.
+However, because small amounts of this sugar alcohol will travel to the colon, in large amounts it could potentially cause an osmotic effect in the intestines.
+It can draw water into the intestinal tract, causing bloating and diarrhea.

 Of course, some people may be more sensitive than others – if you notice side effects, try reducing the total amount of erythritol or using other sweeteners instead.

 Cooking with Erythritol Sweetener on the Keto Diet

 Because erythritol is only 60-80% as sweet as sugar, you may need to add a bit more in your recipes compared to normal sugar.
 For example, if you were using one tablespoon of regular sugar in a recipe, you may need to use a tablespoon plus a teaspoon of erythritol.
 Similarly, if a recipe called for 1 cup of sugar, you may need 1 1/3 cups.

 That said, many recipes are already overly sweet – so you may find that a 1:1 substitution will work just find for you.
 Modifying recipes for a keto diet is always a bit of an experiment, so play around with it a few times to find the amounts that work for you!

 What is the Difference Between Granulated Erythritol vs. Powdered Erythritol

 Granulated erythritol can work well in many baked recipes when a bit of sugar graininess isn’t a problem.
 However, if you’re looking to dissolve it into anything (like when I make my keto BBQ sauce) – I highly recommend using powdered instead.
 It dissolves far better and creates a smoother texture.